mattbellis/PHYS-3330/raw-content/lab5-raw.md

 2. Square wave
 3. Triangle Wave

-These are Voltage vs time plots/sketches (like what you would see on the oscilliscope).
+These are Voltage vs time plots/sketches (like what you would see on the oscilloscope).
 For the square and triangle waves, it will help to break them up into piecewise continuous functions with continuous derivatives.

 -   *Hint:* the square wave takes on a constant value in the regions where the function is continuous.